 These small batch chocolate chip cookies are incredibly soft, chewy, and easy to whip up in just one bowl, no electric hand mixer required.

-This recipe is perfect when you want a quick, homemade treat without making a big mess in the kitchen.
-It makes exactly ten cookies in just one bowl, so cleanup is very fast.
+This recipe is perfect when you want a quick, homemade cookie without making a big mess in the kitchen.
+It makes exactly 8 cookies in a single bowl, so cleanup is a breeze.

-The secret to these cookies is using melted butter and just one egg yolk.
-This makes the centers extra soft and chewy while the edges stay nice and crunchy.
+The secret to these cookies is using melted butter and just one egg yolk, which makes the centers extra soft and fudgy while the edges stay nice and crunchy.

-With lots of melty chocolate in every bite, these cookies taste just like they came from a fancy bakery but are made right in your own home.
+Packed with melty chocolate in every single bite, these taste just like they came from a boutique bakery.

 For more cookie recipes, check out my double chocolate cookies, brown butter chocolate chunk cookies, crème brûlée cookies, and lemon crinkle cookies.